csalguer/CS294_VIRA/README.md

     # only if on mac (requires homebrew installation)
     brew install portaudio
     pip install pyobjc
+    pip install pyaudio

+    # only if on linux (or linux on windows)
+    sudo apt-get install python-pyaudio

     # for mac, windows, and linux
     pip install -r requirements.txt